Whether or not you were notified of a flight cancellation in advance or just before departure, you are entitled to the following:

-If the air carrier offers you a flight to an alternative airport in the region, the air carrier must bear the cost of transferring you from that alternative airport to the one in your reservation or to another close-by destination agreed with you.
+The air carrier should offer you an alternative flight to your final destination at the earliest opportunity, or at a later date of your choice, subject to seats availability.
+If the air carrier offers you a flight to an alternative airport, the air carrier must bear the cost of transferring you from that alternative airport to the one on your reservation or to another close-by destination agreed with you.

 Appropriate assistance in respect of meals, refreshments, communication facilities (two telephone calls, faxes or emails) and a hotel accommodation should be provided depending on the flight distance and in reasonable relation to the waiting time.

-The Regulation provides that compensation is payable in cases of flight cancellation.
-The entitlement and the amount varies depending on when you are informed of the cancellation, the arrangements for an alternative flight, the distance of the flight cancelled and the reason of the cancellation.
+The entitlement and the amount can vary depending on when you are informed of the cancellation, the arrangements for an alternative flight, the distance of the flight cancelled and the reason of the cancellation, as follows:

-If the air carrier can prove that the cancellation was caused by an extraordinary circumstances which could not have been avoided even if all reasonable measures were taken, no compensation will be payable.
+If the air carrier can prove that the cancellation was caused by an extraordinary circumstances, no compensation will be payable.
 Examples of events which may constitute extraordinary circumstances include bad weather, political unrest, a security threat, unexpected flight safety shortcomings, air traffic control restrictions or strikes that affect the operation of the flight.